amitsou/YouTube-video-downloader/README.md

 * [Functions](#functions)

 ## General Info
-A YouTube video downloader that given a YouTube playlist.
+A YouTube video downloader that given a YouTube playlist does the following:

 **Functionality:**
 1. creates a .txt file that contains all the individual YouTube video URLs